White-browed Bulbuls nesting on our Lady Palm Tree!

 So wonderful…these cute hatchlings joined our world yesterday, 9th. of June!
 There was a flurry of activity between the new parents, flying in and about, bringing food for their little ones…that’s how we knew the eggs were hatched!
 Safely tucked in the nest, 8.5 feet above ground from our preying eyes!

 Nonetheless, I just had to climb the ladder again to be assured that both the eggs were successfully hatched!
 And, of course, I can only get to see them in this much-awaited capture, taken when the parents weren’t around!
 Oh, I’m so happy…two hatchlings!
-Smooth, naked and seemingly roasted!
+Smooth, featherless and seemingly roasted!
 Funny-looking in a beautiful way!
 How interesting…like new-born human babies?
 Absolutely fantastic, like seeing our grandchildren! :-)

 Did you observe that the house looked so clean…just hatched yesterday, yet no egg shells were seen in the nest?
 Parents must have cleaned up the mess, to provide comfort and safety…!
 How amazing!
 Parental love is simply marvelous!